YorkEarwaker/NEXUS-1/README.md

 # NEXUS-1
 Robot Software

+Toward an artificial general intelligence (AGI).
+AGI is a hardware issue not a software issue.

-Andriod phone app control for Nexus-1 robot
+lower order priority.
+Andriod phone app control for Nexus-1 robot.